Gabrielle Landric, Adv. Dip. UKCP Reg. Psychotherapeutic Counsellor

 Long-term Psychotherapeutic Counselling

 This is usually open-ended.
-I can support you to look deeply at your thoughts, emotions, behaviour and ingrained patterns of relating, which often have their roots in childhood, so that you can develop a greater understanding and awareness of yourself and make changes.
-Our work will be anchored in the present but we will attend to how past memories and future concerns impact you in the here and now.
-Long-term work has the potential to lead to profound growth and personality restructuring over time.
+I support you to look deeply at your thoughts, emotions, behaviour and ingrained patterns of relating, which often have their roots in childhood, so that you can develop a greater understanding of yourself and make changes.
+Our work will be anchored in the present but we will attend to how past memories and future worries impact you in the here and now.
+Long-term work can lead to profound growth, increased happiness and personality changes over time.

 Short-term Brief and Focal Counselling

 In brief and focal work we may agree on 6-12 sessions then reassess.
 I support you to focus on one, or a few specific issues and work towards defined goals.
-Although it may be helpful for me to offer guidance, structure and techniques at times, most of the transformation and insights you experience will simply emerge out of the deep attention we give your concerns.
+I can offer guidance, structure and techniques at times if helpful and mindfulness instruction.

 Inner Child Work

 I am skilled in inner child work.
 As a sensitive, nurturing and sometimes playful practitioner, I can support you to connect with and attend to younger wounded or traumatised parts of yourself.
-I facilitate this work through a range of media such as grounding exercises, mindful enquiry, drawing, play and stories.
+I facilitate this work through grounding exercises, mindful enquiry, drawing, play and stories.
 This work can be particularly helpful if you have attachment issues and where there is trauma, loss or painful transitions in childhood.

 I integrate mindfulness into all forms of counselling where it seems useful.
 Mindfulness is a process of anchoring yourself in the present moment by turning an accepting awareness to your thoughts, feelings and perceptions, often through meditation.
 Mindfulness is particularly effective for anxiety and panic disorders.
 It can also help to reduce stress and increase your ability to safely manage the powerful emotions triggered during trauma work.
 Over time, mindfulness supports you to build a kindly and patient attitude towards yourself which can be particularly helpful if you tend to be very self-critical.

-Taking that first step can often feel difficult especially if we don't know what to expect.
+I know that taking that first step can often feel difficult especially if you don't know what to expect.

 All you need do right at the start is get in touch!
-I am happy for you to contact me in whatever way feels most comfortable - by telephone call, text or email and we can arrange an initial meeting/assessment.
+You can contact me in whatever way feels most comfortable - by telephone call, text or email and we can arrange an initial meeting/assessment.

 I offer an optional, free 15 minute pre-assessment telephone consultation.
 This is an opportunity for you to connect with me before meeting and ask questions, which can be helpful if you are nervous or a bit unsure.

 All sessions are 60 minutes long.
+Don't worry, it's very relaxed and if you are nervous I will do my best to put you at ease.
 Our assessment session is a chance for us to get to know each other a little - you will have the space to tell me what you has brought you to counselling, and I can explain how I work and answer any questions you have.
 After that, I can tell you if I think I can help you and you can decide if it feels a good fit for you.
 Some people know right away, others like to go away and have a think about it.
+There is no obligation to continue.

 If we decide to continue, we will then agree a day and time to meet, usually weekly.
 You might already have an idea as to whether you want to work long or short term, or you may wish to contract for 6-12 sessions and see how you feel as we work together.